 Behind the Bubble

-I’ll continue to learn from my own experience, channel even the most dismal into constructive interests, and attempt to become a better person.
+I’ll continue to learn from experience and attempt to become a better person.
 But I have enough in the locker now to say something outright:

 People claim that looks aren’t important.
-That’s something we like to believe in ourselves and say only to make ourselves seem like wonderful, non-judgmental beings.
-We can believe what we want, and lie about it if we must, but challenge yourself to have a little class before you use appearance as a weapon.
-There’s enough ammunition in things we can do something about.
+That’s something we like to believe of ourselves, whether or not it is true.
+Just, challenge yourself to have a little class before you use appearance as a weapon.
+Try things we can do something about.